maxnachlinger/classes-and-functions-chat/5-fx-pure-composition/README.md

 ### Changes
-pass-thru is extracted since it's a common requirement to call a function on a promise with the promise's result and return the promise's result.
+``pass-thru.js`` is extracted since it's a common requirement to call a function on a promise with the promise's result and pass that promise's result through to the next ``.then()`` handler.

-add-validation simply adds a validation check to the result of a promise, this is another bit of reusable code.
+``add-validation.js`` simply adds a validation check to the result of a promise, this is another bit of reusable code.

 Both functions are curried.
+In case you have no idea what currying is:

 ### Currying